Impact of collective vibrations on quasiparticle states of open-shell odd-mass nuclei and possible interference with the tensor force: The energy splitting of the dominant single-particle states sensitive to tensor interaction

-Our results clearly show that a large part of the corrections to the energy splittings and, in some cases, the whole effect comes from the QVC.
-Indeed, the experimental $\Delta \epsilon_{\pi}$ splitting and its trend with neutron number is reasonably well reproduced in the QVC calculations for the $N\geq 68$ Sb nuclei.
+One can see from Fig. \ref{splitting} that a large part of the corrections to the energy splittings and, in a half of the cases, the whole effect comes from the QVC.
+Indeed, the experimental $\Delta \epsilon_{\pi}$ splitting and its trend with neutron number is reasonably well reproduced in the RQVC calculations for the $N\geq 68$ Sb nuclei.
 Even in lighter nuclei the QVC improves the agreement between theory and experiment as compared with the CDFT results.
-Note that the impact of differences in the pairing gaps employed in the calculations on the $\Delta \epsilon_{\pi}$ and $\Delta \epsilon_{\nu}$ splittings is relatively small (Fig.\ \ref{splitting}).
-However, this improvement due to QVC is not sufficient to fully reproduce experimental trend.
-On going from $N=66$ to $N=50$ the energies of the lowest $3^-$ states calculated in RQRPA increase (Fig.\ \ref{2+3-energy}c) and the impact of QVC on the $\Delta \epsilon_{\pi}$ decreases (Fig.\ \ref{splitting}a).
-The latter is a consequence of well-established fact that the QVC self-energy is very sensitive to the energies of the lowest $2^+$ and $3^-$ phonons.
-Experimental data on low-lying octupole states in the $N=50-60$ tin nuclei do not exist \cite{Eval-data-up}.
-However, the increase of theoretical $3^-$ energies on approaching $N=50$ (Fig.\ \ref{2+3-energy}c) indicates that the contribution of the corresponding terms to the QVC self-energy weakens.
-However, for the isotopes with $N=62,64$, in which the experimental characteristics of the lowest quadrupole and octupole phonons are reproduced reasonably well in the RQRPA calculations, the reduction of the $\Delta \epsilon_{\pi}$ splitting in the QVC calculations is only a half of the magnitude which is necessary to reproduce the data.
-This points out to the increase of the importance of other than QVC mechanisms.
-Unfortunately, the studies of the pion tensor coupling in CDFT in Ref. \cite{LKSOR.09} and tensor interaction in Gogny DFT in Ref.\ \cite{OSFGA.05} do not cover the tin isotopes with $N=50-64$.
+Note that dependence on the pairing gaps in the calculations for the $\Delta \epsilon_{\pi}$ and $\Delta \epsilon_{\nu}$ splittings is relatively small (Fig.\ \ref{splitting}).
+However, on going from $N=66$ to $N=50$ this improvement due to QVC is not sufficient to fully reproduce experimental trend.
+This is consistent with the behaviour of the energies of the first octupole states for small neutron numbers and also points out to the increase of the importance of other mechanisms than those included into the RQVC model.
+For example, isospin and pairing vibrations are usually not included in the RQVC phonon basis, however, their contribution can be important and should be studied in the future.

+Unfortunately, the studies of the pion tensor coupling in CDFT in Ref. \cite{LKSOR.09} and tensor interaction in Gogny DFT in Ref.\ \cite{OSFGA.05} do not cover the Sb isotopes with $N=50-64$.
 As a result, it is not clear whether the accounting of these tensor couplings will improve the description of the $\Delta \epsilon_{\pi}$ splittings for these nuclei.
-The inclusion of tensor interaction in the Skyrme SLy5 functional does not resolve completely the problems in the description of the $\Delta \epsilon_{\pi}$ splittings in these nuclei (see Fig. 1 in Ref.\ \cite{CSFB.07}).
+The full $N=50-82$ range is covered only in Skyrme DFT studies of Ref.\ \cite{CSFB.07} in which the tensor interaction is added to the Skyrme SLy5 functional.
+However, similar to our RQVC studies, the experimental $\Delta \epsilon_{\pi}$ splittings are described rather well only in $N\geq 70$ nuclei, and the discrepancy between theory and experiment is around 1 MeV for lighter nuclei.